btdrawer/filesystem/README.md

 Demo filesystem and CLI.

-Made as part of this course: [Scala & Functional Programming for Beginners | Rock the JVM](https://www.udemy.com/course/rock-the-jvm-scala-for-beginners/)
+Created in the last section of this course: [Scala & Functional Programming for Beginners | Rock the JVM](https://www.udemy.com/course/rock-the-jvm-scala-for-beginners/)